hat-open/hat-monitor/docs/monitor.rst

 reason, process also terminates.
 This behavior is not mandated.

 Components which connect to Monitor Server participate in redundancy supervised by master Monitor Server.
-Redundancy utilizes two tokens:
+Redundancy utilizes two tokens, the one from `blessing_req`, said as request `token`, and the other from `blessing_res`, said as response `token`:

-    * `blessing` token
+    * request `token`

         This token is controlled exclusively by master Monitor Server.
+        Master gives "blessing for work" to a component by setting this token to an integer number.
+On the other hand, it revokes blessing by setting this token to ``None``.
-If connection to master is not established, token's value is not set.
+        If connection to master is not established, token's value equals to ``None``.

-    * `ready` token
+    * response `token`

         This token is controlled exclusively by client.
-It will match `blessing` value only if component is ready to provide its primary functionality.
-At any time, if component stops providing primary functionality, it should revoke this token.
-Value ``0`` should be reserved for special usage defined by blessing algorithm.
+Upon receiving request `token` component starts providing its functionality and sets response `token` to match the request `token` in order to signalize its activity.
+If, at any time, component stops its activity, it revokes token by setting it to ``None``.

+While component information has request and response tokens with the same same value, it means component is active.
+If, at any time, component losses blessing, that is, master revokes request `token`, component starts with stopping its activity.
+When component activity is stopped it indicates it by revoking the response `token`.

-Each component determines if it should provide primary functionality based on global state provided by local Monitor Server.
-If client's component information contains `blessing` and `ready` token with same value, component can provide primary functionality.
-If, at any time, these values do not match, component should stop its usual activity which is indicated by client's revoking of `ready` token.
+On behalf of `ready` property of `blessing_res`, each component informs whether it is ready to provide its functionality based on global state provided by local Monitor Server.
+While component is not ready, one does not expect that it gets the request token.
+In any case, component that is not `ready` never sets its response `token`.

 Blessing algorithm
 ------------------

-Blessing algorithm determines value of each component's `blessing` token.
+Blessing algorithm determines value of each component's request `token`.
 This calculation is performed on master Monitor Server and should be executed each time any part of global state changes.
 This calculation should be integrated part of state change and thus provide global state consistency.
+That is, one can say that master Monitor Server blessed a component when it set its request `token` to an integer value.

-Monitor Server implements multiple algorithms for calculating value of blessing token.
-Each component `group` can have different associated blessing algorithm and all groups that don't have associated blessing algorithm use default algorithm.
+Monitor Server implements multiple algorithms for calculating value of request token.
+Each component `group` can have associated different blessing algorithm and all groups that don't have associated blessing algorithm use default algorithm.
 Group's associated algorithms and default algorithm are provided to Monitor Server as configuration parameters during its startup.

-Calculation of `blessing` token values is based only on previous global state and new changes that triggered execution of blessing algorithm.
+Calculation of request `token` values is based only on previous global state and new changes that triggered execution of blessing algorithm.

 Currently supported algorithms:

     * BLESS_ALL

-        This simple algorithm provides continuous blessing to all components in associated group.
-Blessing is never revoked.
+        This simple algorithm provides blessing to all components in associated group that are ready (`ready` flag of `blessing_res` is ``True``).
+        Blessing is revoked only when ready component is turned to not ready.

     * BLESS_ONE

-        In each group with this algorithm associated, there can be only one highlander and component with issued blessing token.
-For determining which component can receive blessing token, component's rank is used.
+        In each group with this algorithm associated, there can be only one highlander and only one blessed component.
+        Only components that are ready (`ready` flag of `blessing_res` is ``True``) are considered as candidates for receiving blessing.
+        In case there is no any ready component, this  algorithm will not give blessing to any component.

+        For determining which component receives the blessing, multiple ordered criteria are applied sequentially until there is only one component left.
+If any of the criteria is satisfied by more than one component, the next criteria is applied.
+        Criteria are the following, respectively:

+        1) the lowest `rank`
+        2) request `token` set
+        3) the lowest blessing `timestamp`
+        4) the lowest `mid`

-        Components with mathematically lower rank value have higher priority in obtaining blessing token.
-If there exist more than one component with highest priority than one with already set blessing token is chosen.
+        Component with mathematically lowest `rank` value is blessed.
+        If there exist more than one component with the lowest rank, then the one that has already set request token is chosen.
+        If there exist more than one component that has already set request token, then the one that has the lowest blessing `timestamp` is chosen.
+        If neither one of the components have already set request token or if there exist more than one component with the lowest blessing `timestamp`, then the one with the lowest `mid` value is chosen.
+        The last criteria ensures only one component is left for selection, since there cannot exit more than one component with the same `mid`.

-        If neither of component have already set blessing token, than one of components with lowest `mid` value is chosen.
-Once component which can obtain blessing token is chosen, if chosen component doesn't already have blessing token, master revokes previously issued blessing token from other component in the same group and waits for all components in the same group to revoke theirs ready tokens.
-Only once all other components revoke their ready tokens, master issues new blessing token to chosen component.
+        Finally, when algorithm defined the component to be blessed, if it doesn't already have request token, `master` revokes previously issued request token from other component in the same group and waits until all components in the same group have revoked theirs response tokens.

-        Ready token 0 is used by component to signalize state in which it is not ready to provide full functionality.
-Server will never set blessing to 0 and will not provide blessing token to any component with ready set to 0.
+        Only once all other components revoke their response tokens, master issues new request token to chosen component.

 Components rank
 ---------------

-Association of component's rank is responsibility of component's local Monitor Server for all of it's local components.
+Association of component's `rank` is responsibility of component's local Monitor Server for all of its local components.
 Monitor Server should associate same rank as was last rank value associated with previously active client connection with same `name` and `group` values as newly established connection.
 If such previously active connection does not exist, default rank value, as specified